To register, click RSVP near each event listing (below the Table Overview), or go the Eventbrite page here.

 6:45 – 7:30 PM Networking/Snacks/Drinks

-This talk will provide a general introduction to these exciting developments, providing participants with a foundation to understanding Neuro-Linguistic Programming.
+This talk will provide a general introduction to these exciting developments, providing participants with a foundation to understanding NLP.
 [RSVP]

 Many companies have “big data”, but not every company has the resources (or need) for a big data team.
 In this talk we will discuss lessons we’ve learned from working as part of a small team within a fast-moving mobile start-up and techniques for getting the most out of your data on a budget.
 [RSVP]

 In the worlds of research, science, and academia, much attention is given to precision, objectivity, and de-biasing data.
 The ability to “lie with data” is a legitimate concern.
 In business analytics, and the burgeoning area of consumer-facing data visualization, though, complete objectivity is not the singular goal.

 This talk focuses on situations in business and personal decision making processes where data is filled with subjectivity, creativity and intuition.[RSVP]

 Data is moving at blinding speeds, generated by a wide range of sources – from mobile phones and sensors to a variety of connected “smart” devices.
 This data, most valuable the moment it arrives, will continue to increase in both volume and variety.
 Leveraging data instantly provides the opportunity to make real-time decisions, reduce risks, and sense patterns, delivering the competitive edge to react quickly and correctly.Stream processing was not designed to serve the needs of modern Fast Data applications.
 Despite its ability to rapidly ingest data, streaming requires additional code – and a database – to maintain state.
 This adds application complexity, moving performance bottlenecks to another component in the system.
 The results are systems that don’t meet the requirements of modern applications.